-Curriculum A is planned to meet the interests, needs, and abilities of each student enrolled.
-There are no prescribed courses.
+In curriculum A there are no prescribed courses.
 The program for each student is arranged by the student in cooperation with the director of the Personnel Department.
 Students will be admitted to Curriculum A only upon application.
 Enrollment in this group is limited.
+Curriculum B is required of students who plan to enter the Professional College.